Rudy Giuliani Says He Will Not Comply With Congressional Subpoena For Impeachment Inquiry Documents

 “If he decides that he wants me to testify, of course I’ll testify, even though I think Adam Schiff is an illegitimate chairman,” he said last month.

-Giuliani had hired attorney Jon Sale to represent him, but revealed during the same conversation with the news outlet that he was no longer retaining the former Watergate prosecutor.
+Giuliani had hired attorney Jon Sale to represent him but revealed during the same conversation with the news outlet that he was no longer retaining the former Watergate prosecutor.
 If Democrats enforce the subpoena against him, he said that he will consider retaining new counsel.

 Sale confirmed the information and told The Hill that he had completed his work for the former New York mayor, so he was no longer representing him.
 Sale sent a letter to Congress on Tuesday saying as much in reply to the subpoena from the House committee.

 Giuliani was required to respond to a House subpoena regarding the impeachment inquiry into the president.
-Representatives Adam Schiff, Jerry Nadler and Elijah Cummings, who are leading some of the committees spearheading the investigation, said in their subpoena that Giuliani “admitted on national television that, while serving as the president’s personal attorney, he asked the government of Ukraine to target former Vice President Joe Biden.”
+Reps.
+Adam Schiff, Jerry Nadler and Elijah Cummings, who are leading some of the committees spearheading the investigation, said in their subpoena that Giuliani “admitted on national television that, while serving as the president’s personal attorney, he asked the government of Ukraine to target former Vice President Joe Biden.”

 “A growing public record indicates that the President, his agent Rudy Giuliani, and others appear to have pressed the Ukrainian government to pursue two politically-motivated investigations,” the subpoena continued.
 “The Committees have reason to believe that you have information and documents relevant to these matters.”